This text is translated from the original article, published in Päivän Lehti on 13th Jun 2017, written by Anne Anttila.

 But the Alpua villagers came up with a solution.
 They invested in their own power plant.

 The villagers are selling the excess electricity to the national grid.
-In addition to having its own power plant, the village team spirit is reflected to the fact that they have succeeded to stop migration loss of the village.
+In addition to having its own power plant, the village team spirit has reflected the fact that they have succeeded to stop migration loss of the village.

-– “We have more to offer for the comers than just a handshake and verdant environment.
+“We have more to offer for the comers than just a handshake and green environment.
 Not that many villages have a full-service village shop and various opportunities for leisure activities.
-The village has also a nice ice hockey rink, baseball field, agility track for dogs and playground for children.
+The village also has a nice ice hockey rink, baseball field, agility track for dogs and playground for children.
 Also, a piano and skilled piano teacher are available.
 With all this, the exercise and cultural needs of the villagers are surely fulfilled,” Timo Rankinen lists with satisfaction.

 In addition to comfort, the villagers are also taking care of each other’s well-being.
 No one is left alone.
 Not even for a broken water pump.

-– “Many elderly people living in the outermost villages are not the first ones to ask for help.
-Not from a neighbor or from a mailman passing by,” village activists tell.
+“Many elderly people living in the outermost villages are not the first ones to ask for help.
+Not from a neighbour or from a mailman passing by,” village activists tell.